balao7/material/README.md

 The Changelog may contain releases for `patch` or `minor`.
 If you do not see a fix listed in the Changelog but the issue has been resolved or the PR merged, then those changes will be `master` available in the next *minor* release.

-> for the purposes of Angular Material 1.x, you *could* think of the patch releases as being *minor* changes and the 'minor' releases as being *major* changes.
+> for the purposes of AngularJS Material, you *could* think of the patch releases as being *minor* changes and the 'minor' releases as being *major* changes.

 ## <a name="contributing"></a> Contributing